 This project is for those departments who participated in the previous year's Secondary Teaching for Mastery Development Work Group, and who are beginning to embed teaching for mastery.
 Mastery Advocates will work closely with an assigned Secondary Mastery Specialist to embed teaching for mastery approaches across the whole department.
-Specialists will provide three days of support tailored to each school.
+Specialists will provide support tailored to each school.
 The focus will be on constructing or refining a coherent development plan, and supporting and leading the whole department in realising the aims of that plan.
-The school will also be part of a Secondary Teaching for Mastery Embedding and Sustaining Work Group with other schools.
+The school will also be part of a Secondary Teaching for Mastery Sustaining Work Group with other schools.
 Who can take part?

-Participation is for maths departments in schools that took part in a Secondary Teaching for Mastery Development Work Group in 2022/23.
-Lead participants will ideally be the Mastery Advocates who participated in 2022/23 Work Groups.
+Participation is for maths departments in schools that took part in a Secondary Teaching for Mastery Development Work Group in 2023/24.
+Lead participants will ideally be the Mastery Advocates who participated in 2023/24 Work Groups.

-Find out more Search secondary mastery embedding year support online or contact your local Maths Hub: admin@londonsouthwestmathshub.co.uk Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches across your department - You and your department will collaborate to create coherent curriculums in a culture of professional learning - You will produce a development plan and professional development programme for the department The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.
+Find out more Search secondary mastery embedding year support online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches across your department - You and your department will collaborate to create coherent curriculums in a culture of professional learning - You will produce a development plan and professional development programme for the department